FedericoCapoccia/SteamIconsDownloader/README.md

 ## Steam icons downloader

-Downloads the icon of every installed game, converts them to various resolutions and put them in the specified theme directory
+First run install_deps that will install the required dependecies locally in the script directory Then you can change the paths of the icon theme and the resolution of the icons inside main.py By default the script will use /tmp and the GNOME default icon theme 'hicolor'

-#### You can change the path of the theme in the script
+### This script is meant to be used on Linux, maybe someday I'll make it work on Windows too